Narrabundah: Amenities

 Parks are widespread, with "Rocky Knoll" or "Rocky Knob" park in upper Narrabundah and its panoramic view over Canberra.

-The Narrabundah shops include Canberra's first op-shop Vinnies (Society of Saint Vincent de Paul), restaurants (including XO and La Cantina), a daytime cafe called Mint Road, the popular Narrabundah Takeaway (serving salad rolls, fish and chips and other quick snacks), as well as a real estate agent and property manager, pharmacy, licensed post office, Danny's (sourdough) Bakery - famous for its Hot Cross Buns, the Narrabundah Friendly Grocer, two hairdressers, and a barber.
+The Narrabundah shops include Canberra's first op-shop Vinnies (Society of Saint Vincent de Paul), restaurants, as well as a real estate agent and property manager, pharmacy, licensed post office, bakery, grocer, two hairdressers, and a barber.

 Narrabundah is home to the Canberra Cavalry baseball team, with home matches played at the Narrabundah Ballpark, informally known as the 'Bundahdome', near Mill Creek off Goyder Crescent in Old Narrabundah.

 Narrabundah is home to two primary schools, Narrabundah Early Childhood School and St. Benedict's Primary School.

 It is also home to Narrabundah College, one of the top public schools for the last two years of secondary schooling in the ACT and the first in Australia to offer the International Baccalaureate.

 For community matters, 'Old Narrabundah' is represented by the Old Narrabundah Community Council (ONCC), while most of the rest of the suburb is represented by the Griffith-Narrabundah Community Association.
 Both form part of the broader Inner South Community Council.

+The Harmonie German Club in Narrabundah features a section of the Berlin Wall which was installed in 1992.

 Public art

-A sculpture has been erected opposite the shopping centre with the following inscription on a plaque:
+A sculpture titled Narrabundah: A Site Marker has been erected opposite the shops with the following inscription on a plaque: